19hours/sg-statutes/Acts/Deposit Insurance and Policy Owners’ Protection Schemes Act.md

 (3) There shall be paid into the PPF General Fund —

-(a) all levies, additional levies and late payment fees paid by PPF Scheme members under this Act in respect of the insured policies comprised in insurance funds established and maintained under section 17 of the Insurance Act by direct insurers registered to carry on general business;
+(a) all levies, additional levies and late payment fees paid by PPF Scheme members under this Act in respect of the insured policies comprised in insurance funds established and maintained under section 17 of the Insurance Act by direct insurers licensed to carry on general business;

+[Act 11 of 2013 wef 18/04/2013]

-(b) all moneys borrowed by the Agency for the purpose of performing its functions under this Act in respect of the insured policies comprised in insurance funds established and maintained under section 17 of the Insurance Act by direct insurers registered to carry on general business;
+(b) all moneys borrowed by the Agency for the purpose of performing its functions under this Act in respect of the insured policies comprised in insurance funds established and maintained under section 17 of the Insurance Act by direct insurers licensed to carry on general business;

+[Act 11 of 2013 wef 18/04/2013]

 (c) all moneys recovered by the Agency from, or out of the assets of, failed PPF Scheme members under this Act in respect of the PPF Scheme for general business;